Partially Observable Szilard Engines

-For each angle, and for each value of $T'/T$, an optimal memory can be found, enabling the engine to run with minimal dissipation.
-Those optimal memories are probabilistic maps, computed {\cob algorithmically}. {\cob We discuss how they can be implemented with a simple physical system.
-We characterize their performance, and} compare their quality to that of naive, deterministic quantizations of the observable.
+For each angle and for each temperature ratio, an optimal memory is found algorithmically, enabling the engine to run with minimal dissipation.
+While naive coarse graining is sufficient for the special case of full observability, in general, minimally dissipative observers use {\em probabilistic} memories.
+We propose a simple model for an implementation of these memories, and construct a nontrivial physical codebook.
+We characterize the performance of engines with minimally dissipative memories, and compare their quality to that of engines using an optimized coarse graining of the observable.

 Information engines convert information to work and vice versa.
 They are useful theoretical constructs to address questions about the physical nature of information.
 Their origins go back to Maxwell's iconic thought experiment, often referred to as ``Maxwell's demon", which was conceived in the context of discussions about the role information plays in thermodynamics, and the statistical nature of the Second Law \cite{maxwell-demon,maxwell1871theory}.